blinkbitcoin/blink-for-woocommerce/docs/testing.md

 bash bin/build-dist.sh
 ```

-`nix develop` provides PHP 8.3 with Xdebug, Composer, Node, subversion and a
+`nix develop` provides PHP 8.3 with Xdebug, Composer, Node 24 LTS, subversion and
+a MySQL client.
+CI uses the same Node major, while `package.json` rejects other
+Node majors so local and hosted runs cannot silently drift apart.
+The JavaScript
+suite and coverage gate run on Vitest 4; static PHP analysis runs on PHPStan 2.
-MySQL client.
-Xdebug matters: **pcov cannot produce branch coverage at all**, so
+Xdebug matters: **pcov cannot produce branch coverage at all**, so it is not a
-it is not a substitute for the gate.
+substitute for the gate.

 ## The distribution is not the repository

 `bin/build-dist.sh` applies `.distignore` to produce `build/blink-for-woocommerce`,
-which holds only what ships: the plugin file, `src`, `assets`, `languages`,
+which holds the release file set: the plugin file, `src`, `assets`, `languages`,
 `vendor` and the readme.
 The tests, build scripts, Nix flake and documentation
 stay behind.
+The script copies the current local `vendor/` unchanged, however,
+so a development install may still contain Composer development packages.
+The
+deployment and manual ZIP workflows run `composer install --no-dev` first and
+are authoritative when inspecting the exact production artifact.

 Quality checks that speak for WordPress.org — Plugin Check in particular — run
 against that directory, not the repository root.
 Pointed at the root they report